jamesrseddon/channel_magic/README.md

 by James R. Seddon,
 University College London (2021).
-This thesis will shortly be available via UCL Open Access, and this readme will updated when a link is available.
+This thesis will shortly be available via UCL Open Access, and this readme will be updated when a link is available.

 The code also allows computation of several of the measures of magic defined in